Sponsored by the Hardy Chair Lecture Series, a public lecture by Dr. David H. Price: “Tracing Funding, Tracing Impacts: The CIA and Anthropology.”

 Ruth Benedict’s Patterns of Culture trumps Jared Diamond for conceptual clarity, writing style, ethnographic example, and impact.
 Pretty good for 1934.

-Ann Gibbons in Science asks “An Annus Horribilis for Anthropology?”
-Beyond headlines, academic anthropology grows.
-But is it Anthropology with an Attitude?
+Ann Gibbons in Science asks if it’s been “An Annus Horribilis for Anthropology?”
+But beyond the headlines: Great year for anthropology!

 It really is not so complicated.
 The mass shootings are with semi-automatic weapons.
 The answer is simple: a semi-automatic weapons buyback and ban.

 Anthropology should be front and center–the 2012 Obama Romney election concerns race, culture, history, and power, key issues for political anthropology.

 The “social construction of race” is a goldmine for conservative politics, offering endless denunciation, delusions of anti-white bias, & political venom.

 Check out an anthropology major!
 Anthropology is the worst major for instant pay, but best major to change your life.
 Anthropology can change the world.

 The really scary part of the Diamond Romney dustup is how Romney recaps Diamond: European imperialism is accidental but societies choose to fail.

 The headline I wish we were reading is how the nation gathered to reflect on Trouillot’s work and legacy: Anthropology Changed Everything.